1.4 — Variable assignment and initialization

 // variable width now has value 5

-Copy assignment is named such because it copies the value on the right-hand side of the = operator to the variable on the left-hand side of the operator.
-The = operator is called the assignment operator.
+By default, assignment copies the value on the right-hand side of the = operator to the variable on the left-hand side of the operator.
+This is called copy-assignment.

 Here’s an example where we use assignment twice: